Lesterpaintstheworld/terminal-velocity/final_text/act2/chapter6/scene2.md

 The facility shouldn't have been active - it was listed as decommissioned in every database she'd checked.
 Yet the subtle hum of cooling systems and the rhythmic blink of status LEDs told a different story.
 Using a modified network scanner that stayed within 2025's processing limitations, she detected unusual encrypted traffic patterns.

 "Got you," she whispered, connecting to an open terminal.
+Her neural implant tingled - an increasingly common sensation lately - as she interfaced with the system.
 The security was sophisticated but not impossible - military-grade encryption that still relied on classical computing architecture.
-After three tense minutes of probing, she found her way in.
+After three tense minutes of probing, she found her way in, her consciousness seeming to flow directly into the digital architecture.

 What she discovered made her blood run cold.